Arnan de Gans

 Doing the minimalist thing

-During the 2010's I became increasingly dissatisfied with the European Union and their overbearing nonsense and finally figured out I wasn't going to be happy if I stayed for much longer.
+During the 2010's I became increasingly dissatisfied with the European Union and their overbearing totalitarian nonsense and finally figured out I wasn't going to be happy if I stayed for much longer.
 Worn out by rising costs, poor weather, peoples ignorance, illegal immigrants and many more frustrations I felt that I had to make some drastic changes to my life.
-After nearly bankrupting myself with a brick and mortar business in 2014 I had enough.
+After nearly bankrupting myself with a brick and mortar business in 2014 I've had enough.

-I spent almost a year preparing for the next phase of my life, something more enjoyable.
-This started with cutting ties with anything I didn't care for.
-This included selling pretty much all of my belongings.
-Being free and unburdened, I have turned into a bit of a minimalist.
-The few things I owned pretty much fitted in a large backpack and a messenger bag and I quickly discovered that this works very well for me.
-The few things I owned were much more valuable to me, and are more carefully weighed if I should have them at all.
+I quickly learned that being free and more unburdened is a good thing and as a result I have turned into a bit of a minimalist.
+The few things I owned bacm then all fit in a large backpack and a laptop bag.
+The few things I owned were much more valuable to me, and actual consideration was put in about if I should have it at all.
 On top of that, I found new things to do and learned to leave behind a lot of other things and habits.
-As a result, my life tends to be simpler, but at the same time my nomadic lifestyle brings a whole new set of challenges.
+As a result, my life got simpler, but at the same time this new lifestyle brought a whole new set of challenges.

 Moving to Southeast Asia and back

-In late 2015, having prepared everything there is to prepare for, I moved to the Philippines.
+In late 2015, having prepared everything there is to prepare for and I moved to the Philippines.
 I flew to Manila on October 1st, arriving the next morning.
 For the first few months I stayed in a touristic town called Puerto Galera to get my bearings and get over the first culture shock.
 I then moved south to Iloilo City and later on to Bacolod to sort of end up in Dumaguete City on Negros Island.
 Where I stayed for almost 3 years.
 Meanwhile I have explored a lot of the country and have been on most larger islands and some smaller ones.

 In late 2018 it was time to do a so-called visa run.
 This amounts to leaving the country for a few days to get a new visa when I get back.
 For this little vacation I choose to go to Kuala Lumpur in Malaysia.
 There I discovered, much to my frustration, what a underdeveloped country the Philippines really is.
-Seeing a more developed country for the first time in years I suddenly realized how low I sunk in my living standards and the daily frustrations I had to deal with.
+Seeing a more developed country for the first time in years I suddenly realized how low I had sunk in my living standards and the daily frustrations I had to deal with.
 Malaysia was a huge eye-opener in that regard and after returning to the Philippines it quickly became apparent that something had to change yet again.

-After some contemplating I left the Philippines for Southern Europe with the idea to roam around there for a bit and finally to secure a visa for Mexico.
+After some contemplating I left the Philippines for Southern Europe with the idea to roam around there for a bit and to secure a visa for Mexico.

 To Mexico and...

-The plan was to stay in Spain for a few months to recharge and plan the next move, unfortunately the reverse culture-shock of Europe was so great I skipped Spain completely.
-As planned I spent a few weeks in Italy where I visited Rome, Venice, Pisa and finally ended up in Milan where I got on a train to the Netherlands.
-Back 'home' I applied for my Mexican Visa, and in early 2019 I moved to Mexico.
-From the Mexican embassy I did manage to get a permit to apply for a Temporary Resident visa.
-Unfortunately while I was waiting for the residency status the world kind of ended.
+The plan was to stay in Spain for a few months to recharge and plan the next move, unfortunately the reverse culture-shock of Europe was so great that I skipped Spain entirely.
+As planned I spent a few weeks in Italy where I visited Rome, Venice, Pisa and finally ended up in Milan.
+From there I took a train through the Alps to the Netherlands.
+Back 'home' I applied for my Mexican Visa.

-The world quickly descended into *social dysfunction* and the *Chinese Flu* spreading like wildfire made things even worse.
+The world quickly descended into *social dysfunction*, and the *Chinese Flu* spreading like wildfire made things even worse.
 The government especially moved extremely slow.
-After a year of 'processing' I finally got my resident card.
+After more than a year of 'processing' I finally got my resident card.
 Anxious to get on with life I bought a motorcycle in January 2021.
 This allowed me to finally explore more of the country on my own terms.
-A plan was made to go cross-country to La Paz in Baja California Sur, and I spent almost 4 months driving there.

 Will code for Tacos